jsim2010/udacity_mpc/README.md

 ### Student describes their model in detail.
 This includes the state, actuators and update equations

 The state of the vehicle includes the following: x, y, psi, speed, throttle, steering angle, and some waypoints that indicate the desired path.
 These variables are processed and then provided to the MPC procedure.
-The MPC procedure returns the desired throttle and steering angle actuators values for the vehicle to execute.
+The MPC procedure returns the desired throttle and steering angle actuator values for the vehicle to execute.

 The MPC procedure operates by calculating the cost of modifying the actuators for N timesteps and choosing the actuator values that produce the smallest cost.
 This cost is composed of the following values:
 - cte